Roblox reveals bookings surge in first post-debut report

-Roblox Corp (RBLX.N) on Monday trounced quarterly bookings estimates in its first earnings report since a blockbuster debut as the U.S. gaming company benefited from a surge in spending by kids stuck at home due to the pandemic.
+(Reuters) -Roblox Corp on Monday trounced quarterly bookings estimates in its first earnings report since a blockbuster debut as the U.S. gaming company benefited from a surge in spending by kids stuck at home due to the pandemic.

 Shares were last up 5% in choppy extended trading, set to add to the 42% gains following the debut in March.